medic/medic-docs/md/install/smssync.md

 ## Enable Task Checking

 Assuming incoming messages are functioning correctly, to send outgoing/pending messages you need to enable task checking in SMSSync.
 This will poll Kujua every minute for outgoing/pending messages.

 **Warning** if you have been testing Kujua without the gateway you might have *many* pending messages.
 Enabling this feature could potentially spend your mobile provider credit.
-Delete records in Kujua, start with a fresh install.
+Consider deleting records in Kujua, starting with a fresh Kujua install or initially removing your SIM card from the gateway.

 * Choose the menu button on your device to get the settings menu
 * Check Enable Task Checking